CrayLabs/SmartSim/doc/installation_instructions/basic.rst

 Step 1: Install Python Package
 ==============================

-Activate a new virtual environment:
+We first recommend creating a new virtual environment:

 .. code-block:: bash

-    conda activate <env name>
+    python -m venv /path/to/new/environment
+    source /path/to/new/environment/bin/activate

-and install SmartSim from PyPi with the following command
+and install SmartSim from PyPI with the following command

 .. code-block:: bash